Total says to build France's biggest battery power storage project

 Total, like other oil majors, is expanding its foothold in the renewables energy sector.

-It plans to invest around US$2 billion annually to grow its low carbon business, and increase its renewable energy generation capacity to 25 gigawatts by 2025 from around 6 GW currently.
+It plans to invest around US$2 billion annually to grow its low carbon business, and increase its renewable energy generation capacity to 25 gigawatts by 2025 from around 6 GW by the end of 2020.

 "This project is part of Total's strategy to develop the stationary energy storage solutions that are critical to the expansion of renewable energy, which is intermittent by nature," Total's Chairman and CEO Patrick Pouyanne, said in a statement.